WHALE OF TRAIL RULES & REGULATIONS

 - No dogs allowed.

-- Any individual who tests positive for illegal substances will be barred from all events for a minimum period of two (2) years.
+- Any individual who tests positive for illegal substances (as specified by WADA list) will be barred from all events for a minimum period of two (2) years.

 - Any individual, male or female, will be barred from all events for life if found to have used physical violence during the course of the event.